vprimachenko/Sublime-Colorcoder/readme.md

 You can turn the highlighting off per view via `View`▶`Colorcode this view`.
 Colorcoder also might slow down the editor when highlighting huge files, so it will turn itself off once the file has exceeded the `max_size` (the check happens when you save the file or reactivate the view).
 You can force it to highlight the file nevertheless via said menu item (which will read `Colorcoding may hurt performance, File is large` now)
 Default (faster) highlighting method makes the undo work letterwise, you can change this by setting `use_fast_highlighting_but_undo_typing_letterwise` to false.
 Colorcoder will then use alternative engine, which does not interfer with undo, but work somewhat slower on large files.
 You might want to tune `max_size` lower then.
 Colorcoder allows you to specify white- and blacklist for file-types to highlight: the settings are `enabled_for` and `disabled_for`.
-If `enabled_for` is present in the config only those file-types will be highlighted, `disabled_for` wont be highlighted even if present in whitelist.
+If `enabled_for` is present in the config only those file-types will be highlighted, `disabled_for` won't be highlighted even if present in whitelist.
 Finally :exclamation: if you use some plugins which change the color scheme based on time, or filename, or modify the schemes you better turn the `auto_apply_on_scheme_change` off, or the plugin conflict may result in an endless loop which will lock the editor.
 You can always change the settings even when sublime is not running.

 ##Contact